jmcker/OSC-Control---ETC-Eos/README.md

 ## Command Descriptions ##

 ### connect.py ###
 Creates an OSC client, connects to it, and closes the connection.
-The connection takes awhile to open the first time it is attempted.
+The OSC module takes about a second and a half to import.
 This latency was detrimental to calls where timing was essential.
-Triggering connect.py shortly before needing to trigger a different command removes the latency.
+Triggering connect.py shortly before needing to trigger a different command reduced (in most cases removed) the latency.
+This needs to be looked into...

 ### go.py ###
 Triggers the main go button on the console.